-Here’s the thing, though: if you assume your audience already knows the story – in this case, that of Moses (Christian Bale) and the freeing of the Hebrews from slavery at the hands of Pharoah Ramses the Great (Joel Edgerton) – then you’d better make sure your version knocks every other version they’ve seen out of the cinema ballpark.
+Here’s the thing: if you assume your audience already knows the story – in this case, that of Moses (Christian Bale) and the freeing of the Hebrews from slavery at the hands of Pharaoh Ramses the Great (Joel Edgerton) – then you’d better make sure your version knocks every other version they’ve seen out of the cinema ballpark.
 Because everyone is going to be comparing your incarnation to all the rest, with a proverbial mental checklist of what they expect: key moments, iconic scenes and some kind of fresh, new approach.

 Scott definitely succeeds with regard to the approach and some of the iconic scenes.
 The CGI effects are spectacular (billions of locusts! breathtaking vistas filled with armies! ancient Egypt recreated down to every dusty detail!), and allow the filmmakers to bring to life previously unfilmable elements of the Moses story in astonishingly realistic ways.

 But, unfortunately, a number of key moments are either glossed over or completely omitted – not the least of which is the entire receiving of the Ten Commandments, which is relegated to a brief throwaway scene – resulting in a story that only works if you already know it… and how it ends.
 Otherwise, you leave the theater with more questions than answers: where is Moses going? how much time has passed? what’s he chiseling on that stone?
 WHY does his hair keep getting longer and whiter with each passing scene? and who’s that rather angry British kid who keeps appearing with a tea kettle (no joke) and yelling at Moses?
 (It’s God, and is one of the creative liberties the filmmakers take with the tale.)